seokhyunan/response-tuning/README.md

-# Response Tuning: Aligning Large Language Models without Instruction
+# Revealing the Inherent Instructability of Pre-Trained Language Models

-This repository contains the code and resources supporting the paper "[Response Tuning: Aligning Large Language Models without Instruction](https://arxiv.org/abs/2410.02465)" by Seokhyun An and Hyounghun Kim.
+This repository contains the code and resources supporting the paper "[Revealing the Inherent Instructability of Pre-Trained Language Models](https://arxiv.org/abs/2410.02465)" by [Seokhyun An](https://seokhyunan.com), Minji Kim and [Hyounghun Kim](https://hyounghk.github.io/).

 ## Overview

-Our paper presents Response Tuning (RT), which eliminates the instruction-conditioning step in instruction tuning and focuses solely on response supervision.
-By omitting the instruction-conditioning step, we can examine the isolated impact of establishing an adequate response space in alignment.
-We provide the training and evaluation scripts to aid reproducibility.

-In the paper, we have shown that:

-- RT models, trained solely using responses, can effectively respond to a wide range of instructions.
-They exhibit comparable performance to instruction-tuned models across various benchmarks, including AlpacaEval, JustEval, MMLU, PIQA, and more.
-- By controlling the training response distribution, we can achieve specific alignment objectives:
-    - Refining the structural attributes of responses can improve user preference.
-    - Incorporating refusals into the RT data enables the models to responsibly handle unsafe queries.
-- These observations also hold in an in-context learning setting.
+We propose Response Tuning (RT) to verify our hypothesis that the ability to process instructions can be developed in the pre-training stage.
+Unlike instruction tuning, RT does not condition the response tokens on the paired instruction, which precludes the model from learning to generate responses according to instructions.
+Rather, it focuses on learning the response distribution.

 ## Prerequisites